 Jae Sabol

 Jae Sabol, One Community Director, One Community Global, One Community Founder, Executive Director, nonprofit volunteer, sustainability, ecologyJae Sabol – One Community Executive Director and Founder, Certified Permaculture Designer, and Holistic Health Professional: Jae is the lead Project Manager for One Community and an entrepreneur with over 25 years experience.
 His vision of sustainability and a “new way to live” began in the 90’s and grew into his life’s work through a series of life-changing events and 1000’s of hours of education.
-Leaving college and starting his own business in 1998, Jae accumulated over 70 certificates of qualification in holistic living, nutrition, and psychology.
-Next he turned his focus to studying the social and psychological aspects of social change, leadership, and personal achievement.
-Then his learning path began to focus on permaculture and community building, including training and experience in large-scale permaculture design, becoming a graduate and active member of the Climate Reality Leadership Corps, specialized training in organizational management, strategic business development, systems creation and implementation, negotiation, team building, consensus, the science of success, the psychology of happiness, and ultimately how and why to create for The Highest Good of All.
+After graduating from college and starting his own business in 1998, Jae accumulated over 70 certificates of qualification in holistic living, nutrition, and psychology.
+He then turned his focus to studying the social and psychological aspects of social change, leadership, and personal achievement.
+Then his learning path began to focus on permaculture and community building, including training and experience in large-scale permaculture design, becoming a graduate and active member of the Climate Reality Leadership Corps , specialized training in organizational management, strategic business development, systems creation and implementation, negotiation, team building, consensus, the science of success, the psychology of happiness, and ultimately how and why to create for The Highest Good of All.

 Integrated with his professional life, Jae is also a very dedicated father and partner.
-He was Assistant Scout Master (ASM) for his son’s Cub Scouts Pack (#2168), coached 6 seasons for his son’s soccer team, and weekly energy into coaching/training and support of his son’s martial arts path since January of 2016.
-Jae also started as an ASM when his son graduated to a Boy Scouts Troop but Boy Scouts turned out to not be family oriented enough, so Jae instead co-created with his son a family-focused and more advanced version of the path to Boy Scouts Eagle Scout called the “Superstar Kids Club.”
-As part of this, he’s helped his son to build his own website, open sourcing and documenting the complete process and all their activities.
-Together their hope is to use this site as a template/guide and option within One Community’s Culture of Personal Growth structure and/or for other families who might be interested in a similar family-growth path.
+He was Assistant Scout Master (ASM) for his son’s Cub Scouts Pack (#2168), coached 6 seasons for his son’s soccer team, and has put weekly energy into coaching/training and support of his son’s martial arts path to a black belt in both Gōjū-ryū karate and then Taekwondo.
+Jae also started as an ASM when his son graduated to a Boy Scouts Troop but Boy Scouts turned out to not be family oriented enough, so Jae and his son instead co-created son a family-focused and more advanced version of the path to Boy Scouts Eagle Scout called the “Superstar Kids Club.”
+As part of this, he’s helped his son build his own website , open sourcing and documenting the complete process and all their activities.

-As a partner, Jae has dedicated himself to prioritizing family also.
-Board and card games are a weekly part of his family life and he also spends at least one weekend every month doing some full-day or multi-day outing as a family.
-Usually this takes the form of biking, hiking, backpacking, camping, swimming, kayaking, or some other outdoor adventure related to the previously mentioned Superstar Kids Club.
-Also, as a couple, Jae and Sara set a goal for daily connection and intimacy in 2016 and have maintained it ever since.
-Other recreational activities Jae enjoys include exploring, reading, brain-teaser puzzles (especially with their son), web design, graphic design, video and audio creation and editing, gardening, composting, and anything that involves time in nature with family, friends, and/or the One Community Core Team.
-He also takes pride in being a very proactive climate activist and daily uses the Climate Action Now app.
-He’s the #1 most active member there with over 8,800 climate actions taken and earning the planting of over 1,800 trees.
+Other recreational activities Jae enjoys include reading, brain-teaser puzzles (especially with his son), web design, graphic design, video and audio creation and editing, modeling, composting, and anything that involves time in nature with family, friends, and/or the One Community Core Team.
+He also takes pride in being a very proactive climate activist and uses the Climate Action Now app daily.
+He’s the #1 most active member there with over 11,000 climate actions taken and earning the planting of over 2,600 trees.

 EXECUTIVE DIRECTOR AND FOUNDER OF ONE COMMUNITY INC.